Very Old Mountain Hemlock Styling-

 Close in shot of the cascading branch.

-And our final tree!
+And our final tree.
 35″ (89 cm) from top to lowest branch.
 Will be repotting this tree in the spring, either into a box or a pot.
-A deep square would be nice, eventually.
+A deep square would be nice, eventually, or even a shallow rectangle.
 Hopefully something less brilliantly orange than this one…